Pennsylvania Department of Health

 Initial comments:

-Based on a revisit survey completed on June 9, 2025, it was determined that Meadow View Rehabilitation and Healthcare Center corrected the federal deficiencies cited during the survey of May 13, 2025, under 42 CFR Part 483 Subpart B Requirements for Long Term Care but was out of compliance under the 28 PA Code Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Based on an abbreviated Complaint and a Revisit Survey completed on January 10, 2026, it was determined that Meadow View Healthcare and Rehabilitation was in compliance under the requirements of 42 CFR Part 483, Subpart B Requirements for Long Term Care Facilities, however remained out of compliance with the following requirements of the 28 PA Code Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: